tokkonopapa/WordPress-IP-Geo-Block/_codex/05. How to test prevention of attacks/01. VPN browser addon/using-vpn-browser-addon.md

 ### Preparation ###

-The most easy way to simulate submitting a request from outside of your country is using [the browser addon of VPN service][VPN-ADDON].
+The most easy way to simulate submitting a request from outside of your country is using the browser addon for VPN service.

+- [VPN addon for Firefox][VPN-Firefox]
+- [VPN addon for Chrome][VPN-Chrome]

 ![VPN addon]({{ '/img/2016-01/VPN-Addon.png' | prepend: site.baseurl }}
  "VPN addon"
 )

+You can also find [many articles][VPN-ADDON] that recommend which one is better.

+### How to test on back-end ###

+After turning on your VPN addon and select the country you need to test, simple visit to your back-end e.g. `/wp-login.php`, `/wp-admin/` or `/xmlrpc.php` with your browser.

+Note that accessing to `/xmlrpc.php` with browser returns a simple message because this script needs to be accessed by not **GET** method but **POST** method.

+> XML-RPC server accepts POST requests only.

+But it doesn't matter.
+Your test access would be recorded in **Logs** tab of IP Geo Block dashboard.

-To test the blocking behavior, submit the following links to your post.
+Testing the blocking behavior on **Admin ajax/post**, **Plugins area** and **Themes area** would be a bit complicated.
+Please submit the following links to your post.
 The first 2 lines are for admin ajax, and the last 4 lines are for direct access to the PHP file in plugins area.
 In particular, the last 2 lines will include `wp-load.php` to load the WordPress core functions.

 Ensure that `http://example.com` is replaced to your WordPress home.